 Statutes of Limitation

-In Michigan, fraud can be governed by a six-year statute of limitations when it occurs within a contract, or three years if it is fraud accomplished wholly apart from contract.
+In Michigan, fraud and misrepresentation can be governed by a six-year statute of limitations when it occurs within a contract, or three years if it is fraud accomplished wholly apart from contract.
 In addition, if the circumstances of the fraud are concealed and unknown to the victim, the statute of limitations may not run until the victim knows or could have known that fraud occurred.